Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 01.38.19 UTC
+- WIB: Jumat, 17 Oktober 2025 02.20.44 UTC
-- WITA: Jumat, 17 Oktober 2025 02.38.19 UTC
+- WITA: Jumat, 17 Oktober 2025 03.20.44 UTC
-- WIT: Jumat, 17 Oktober 2025 03.38.19 UTC
+- WIT: Jumat, 17 Oktober 2025 04.20.44 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature